Library Home Research Methods

 - Perseus.
 Greco-Roman literature in Greek, Latin and English translation.

-- TLG Online.
+- TLG Online new interface.
 Nearly exhaustive corpus of ancient Greek literature.
+(The TLG Online old interface is still available, too.)

 - Searchable Greek Inscriptions.
 All the Greek inscriptions formerly on the PHI cd-rom (but not the PHI papyri).
 NOT included in TLG.

-- eJournal List.
-How to use this resource to determine if the article you want is available online.
+- Finding Online Journals (aka, the eJournal List).
+How to use this resource to determine if the journal you want is available online.
 You must already have a specific article citation; this tool does not let you search by subject.

 - Google Search Operator.
 Brief summary.
 But remember ranking is the key to Google's effectiveness, not use of search opertors.